Take charge of the chaos.

 Borderline Personality Disorder (BPD) is a complex, treatable mental health condition that can cause

-• out-of-control-feeling relationships with food, sex, drugs, alcohol, or money
+out-of-control-feeling relationships with food, sex, drugs, alcohol, money, or technology

 We’re all unique individuals with our own strengths and weaknesses, which can make BPD look and feel quite differently from person to person.